Preposition Dino

 Question 1

-Choose the correct preposition: The clock is ___ the door.
+Choose the correct preposition: The lamp is ___ the table.

 Choose an answer